A general correlation inequality for level sets of sums of independent random variables using the Bernoulli part with applications to the almost sure local limit theorem: A GENERAL CORRELATION INEQUALITY

 \section{\gsec A GENERAL CORRELATION INEQUALITY}

 10 pt

-4 pt We prove the following result in which we do not assume a local limit theorem to be applicable, neither an integral limit theorem to hold.
-This was in fact implicit in \cite{W3} already.
+4 pt We prove the following result in which a new fact is that we do not assume a local limit theorem to be applicable, neither an integral limit theorem to hold.

-\begin{theorem}[{\bf Main Result}] Let $\k_j\in \mathcal L(jv_0,D)$, $j=1,2,\ldots$ be such that
+\begin{theorem}[{\bf Main Result}] Let $\k_j\in \mathcal L(jv_0,D)$, $j=1,2,\ldots$, be such that

 Then there exists a constant $C $ such that for all $1\le m<n$,

 \end{theorem}